Top 100 Interesting Science Facts for Kids!

 51. Can We Make Heat?

-We can make heat by burning fuel or by using electricity.
+We can make heat by burning fuel such as gas, coal or oil or by using electricity.
 Lots of things need heat to work.
 Engines need heat and power stations need heat to generate electricity.
 Plants need heat to grow and seeds need heat to germinate.
 We also need heat in our homes to keep us warm.
+When making things, heat can be very useful.
+Blacksmiths heat steel so that it becomes soft like toffee and can be bent and shaped with hammers.
+In factories metal and plastics are heated and shaped by machines into useful products.

 52. What are Seeds?